Robert S. Beightler: Honors

 In 1969, the city of Marysville, Ohio dedicated 5th Street in honor of Beightler, naming it Major General Robert S. Beightler Way.

 In 1993, the Ohio Department of Veterans Affairs inducted him into the Ohio Veterans Hall of Fame.
 In 2007, the Union County, Ohio Chamber of Commerce declared September 28 to be Major General Robert S. Beightler Day.

 In 2007, the Ohio Historical Society dedicated an historical marker on 5th Street in Uptown Marysville in honor of Beightler.
 Hundreds of citizens attended the ceremony, with officials present from the office of Gov. Ted Strickland, U.S. Senator George Voinovich, and the Ohio National Guard.
-In 2007, the Ohio Department of Transportation funded his memorial marker at the Veterans Memorial in Marysville, Ohio.
+In 2007, the American Legion Department of Ohio funded his memorial marker at the Veterans Memorial in Marysville, Ohio.